TysonAndre/PhanTypoCheck/README.md

   However, that would not tell you what type of identifier the string occurred in (and allow filtering by that).

-  It also has issues analyzing the start/end of single quoted strings.
+  `codespell` also has issues analyzing the start/end of single quoted strings.

 Options
 -------